Children's Day June 1

 June 30302138℃(2000)17℃(2004)

-This information is invaluable for visitors planning their trip, as it helps in making informed decisions about what to wear and pack, ensuring a comfortable and enjoyable stay in Beijing.
+This information is invaluable for visitors who are planning to visit Beijing in June, as it helps in making informed decisions about what to wear and pack, ensuring a comfortable and enjoyable stay in Beijing.

 June Events, Holidays & Festivals in Beijing